comic/evalutils/docs/usage.rst

     $ cd myproject
     $ git init
+    $ git lfs install   (see the warning below)
     $ git add --all
     $ git commit -m "Initial Commit"

 .. warning:: The test set ground truth will be stored in this repo,
     so remember to use a private repo if you're going to push this to github or gitlab, and use `git lfs`_ if your ground truth data are large.

+    By default all files in the ground truth and test directories are configured as git-lfs files in their respective .gitattributes files, but they will only be registered once the `git lfs`_ extension is installed on your system and the :console:`git lfs install` command has been issued.

 The structure of the project will be: